-This is an optimization problem for which both the target function and the optimization domain depend on $\pi_0$.
-The function $ \phi $ is concave and maximized over the convex set $\Delta_{\binom{m}{k}}$ so that this is a convex optimization problem.
-Thus each local optimum (as a function of $\xi$, not $\pi_{0}$) is global.
+This is an optimization problem for which the target function depends on $\pi_0$.
+As the information matrix is linear in $\xi $, the function $ \phi $ is concave and the set $\Delta_{\binom{m}{k}}$ is convex, this is a convex optimization problem.
+Thus each local optimum (as a function of $\xi$, given $\pi_{0}$) is global.
 While each design $\xi\in \Delta_{\binom{m}{k}}$ defines a unique point in the information matrix polytope the converse is not true.
 One could therefore also view \eqref{eq:D_optim_problem} as a two-stage problem.
 First optimize $\phi$ over the polytope $\bar{\mathcal{M}}$, yielding an optimal information matrix.
-This optimal matrix typically has many expressions as a convex combination of the vertices of $\bar{\mathcal{M}}$ and expressing it as such is picking an optimal design~$\xi$.
+This optimal matrix may typically have many expressions as a convex combination of the vertices of $\bar{\mathcal{M}}$ and expressing it as such is picking an optimal design~$\xi^*$.